By Gayleen Rabakukk

 “Once committed to his imaginary kingdom, the writer is not a monarch but a subject.”

 Continue Reading Guest Post: Erin Cashman on The Role of Research in Writing Fantasy »

 On our way out to a high school winter dance.

 The first in a series of four posts celebrating the Oct.
 9 release of my realistic contemporary YA novel, Hearts Unbroken (Candlewick).

-My senior year of high school, “Back to the Future” was a hot new release, Duran Duran was ruling the radio waves,
+My senior year of high school, “Back to the Future” was a hot new release,

 Continue Reading Hearts Unbroken: Writing Stories “Loosely Inspired By” Your Real Life »